schmoelder/diss/doc/06_operating_modes/batch_elution/00_index.md

 :name: fig_batch_elution_validation
 :scale: 100%

-Comparison of a batch elution simulation chromatogram (solid line) with an analytical equilibrium theory solution (dashed line), assuming a linear binding model and neglecting axial dispersion and other transport-limiting effects.
+Comparison of a batch-elution simulation chromatogram (solid line) with an analytical equilibrium theory solution (dashed line), assuming a linear binding model and neglecting axial dispersion and other transport-limiting effects.
 ```

 ---